Building a Container

 • /tmp/$USER/hyak-container.sif: a temporary place to build the container image.
 Important: building the image in /tmp/$USER avoids permissions issues with GPFS, so don't skip this.

-• ~/hyak-container.def: the path to the container definition we made in our home directory.
+• hyak-container.def: the path to the container definition we made in our working directory.

 Finally, saving our container:

-• cp /tmp/$USER/hyak-container.sif ~: Copy the container image we made in /tmp to our home directory (~).
+• cp /tmp/$USER/hyak-container.sif .: Copy the container image we made in /tmp to our working directory (.; it is also an option to edit this to show the absolute path to your working directory).

 You can use the hyakstorage command to see your file & space quotas, in your home directory and the gscratch directories you can access.
 Here's our documentation for that command.